-- Orientation to learning: For adults, learning courses should be grounded in real-world context, not abstract ‘learning for learning’s sake’.
+- Orientation to learning: For adults, learning courses should be grounded in a real-world context, not abstract ‘learning for learning’s sake’.

 - Motivation: Adults are primarily driven by internal factors, like a desire for higher self-esteem.

 All this would seem to make a world of sense.
-But pedagogical models, where the instructor is the authority figure and where learning is ‘poured into the heads of students’, is more prevalent than one would think—even in L&D settings.
+But pedagogical models, where the instructor is the authority figure and where learning is ‘poured into the heads of students’, are more prevalent than one would think—even in L&D settings.
 How can learning and development teams respect the principles of adult learning theory in their training?

 How to Apply Adult Learning Theory